KxSystems/docs-v1/docs/about/sg/index.md

 Here are the most important – or the most commonly neglected – rules.

 -   Use **American spelling**, e.g. _customize_ not _customise_
+-   Use the **revised terminology** to describe the grammar of q
--   Use **title case** for headings with minimal punctuation and no final periods, e.g. _Coding conventions for interfaces_, not _Coding Conventions for Interfaces._
+-   Use **sentence case** for headings, with minimal punctuation and no final periods, e.g. _Coding conventions for interfaces_, not _Coding Conventions for Interfaces._
 -   Use **italic type** for emphasis and **bold type** for keywords to assist a visual search.
 -   Use **spaced endashes** for parenthetical phrases – such as this – not spaced hyphens and not emdashes, spaced or unspaced.
 -   Use **numbered lists** (or headings) only when there are multiple references to the numbers; otherwise use bulleted lists.